eBay/bascomtask/README.md

 }
 ```

 Among other things, interceptors can be set on on task method calls.
-For example, add to the above MyBascomConfig the following method to log start and end messages on all task method invocations:
+For example, extending the previous MyBascomConfig example with the following method will log start and end messages on all task method invocations:

 ```java
     private ITaskInterceptor taskInterceptor = new ITaskInterceptor() {